-Distribute old magazines, newspapers, scissors and glues.
-Ask students to find and cut out three images of a theme and three images of a verb.
+The first team to get it right gets a point.
+Continue until everyone has a chance to play.
+Distribute old magazines, newspapers, scissors and glue.
+Have students find and cut out three images of a subject and three images of a verb.
 They may be singular or plural, but they must agree.
-Ask students to create rebus kits using images for the theme and verb and providing the words for the rest.
+Have students create Rebus sentences using images for the subject and verb, and specifying the words for the rest.
 Show several prepared examples.
-You can find a picture of a group of girls and a picture of someone surfing.
-The sentence says, “Girls surf after school.”
-Older students can create stories rather than sentences.
-Ask students to be creative or stupid as long as the subjects and verbs agree.
-Close the lesson by asking students to share their sentences or stories.
-One way to make them more valuable and memorable is to delete some of the words.
-In this case, it is either the verb or the subject.
-If students read it with a partner, they must also fill in the gaps.
-It`s going from a kind of useless activity to a much more demanding activity.
+You might find a photo of a group of girls and a photo of someone surfing.
+The sentence would be: “Girls surf after school.”
+Older students can create stories instead of sentences.
+Encourage students to be creative or silly as long as the themes and verbs match.
+Conclude the lesson by asking students to share their Rebus stories or phrases.